romgrk/react-fast-memo/README.md

 The full results here are for V8, and I have added partial results for JSC and SpiderMonkey after.
 Suprisingly, in JSC the safe version is the fastest one.

+Runnable benchmark code is in the `./benchmark` folder, and consist of comparing two 8-keys monomorphic objects together in a 1,000,000 iteration loop, in two cases: equal values, and unequal values (one differing value).
+Results are in milliseconds

 ```jsonc
 // V8
 {